Planning a city trip in Florence Italy? Then you should definitely check out these tips on how to spend 3 perfect days in Florence.

 1 – The Duomo

 The most famous attraction and also the eye catcher of Florence is of course the Duomo.
 It goes without saying that this stunning cathedral attracts many visitors.
-But still it is definitely a must see in Florence.
-If you would like to visit the inside, go before opening time.We didn’t go in because of the long queues.
-But from the outside it is still really impressive.
+But still it is definitely a must see in while you’re Florence.

 2 – Ponte Vecchio

 The best time to cross Ponte Vecchio for me, is in the morning when the stores are opening.
-It is less crowded and you can admire the beautiful views from the bridge without bumping into other tourists.
+It’s less crowded and you can admire the beautiful views from the bridge without bumping into other tourists.

-Stroll alongside the jewellery shop windows and enjoy Florence waking up.
-I just love the sound of yelling Italians in the morning.
+Stroll alongside the jewellery shop windows and enjoy the city waking up.
+I just love the sound of yelling Italians across the street in the morning.
 It sounds like music to my ears.

 3 – Piazza di Mercato Nuovo